 Hemp is a natural, cellulosic, and bast fiber.
-This fiber collects from the hemp plant that is called Cannabis sativa.
-This plant is generally grown on the bank of the Capsicum sea.
-It is interesting that this type of plant grows naturally or for some reason, it is cultivated manually.
-However, it is one of the fast-growing plant types in the world and it comprises a number of varieties of Cannabis sativa L. that grow for fibers and seeds.
-Additionally, industrial hemp is very high-yielding in biomass and requires a low level of irrigation and fertilizers after its establishment compared with other crops.
-While the cultivation process is near to the flax cultivation process.
-It is a natural fiber and it has a chemical composition that helps us to identify this fiber from the others.
+This fiber is collected from the hemp plant, which is called Cannabis sativa.
+This plant is generally grown on the banks of the Capsicum Sea.
+It is interesting that this type of plant grows naturally or, for some reason, is cultivated manually.
+However, it is one of the fastest-growing plant types in the world, and it comprises a number of varieties of Cannabis sativa L. that grow for fiber and seeds.
+Additionally, industrial hemp is very high-yielding in biomass and requires a low level of irrigation and fertilizer after its establishment compared with other crops.
+While the cultivation process is near the flax cultivation process, It is a natural fiber, and it has a chemical composition that helps us identify this fiber from the others.

 Hemp is a cellulosic natural textile fiber and cellulose is the main component of hemp fiber.
 Moreover, hemp fiber essentially contains 5 major components like other plant fibers.
 They are

 - Firstly, structural polysaccharides: cellulose and hemicellulose (the hemicellulose mainly being xyloglucans),